 - Space maintainers, which are used to keep a space open after a baby tooth falls out until the permanent tooth comes in.

 - Splints, or jaw repositioning appliances, which may be worn on the top or lower jaw.
-These devices train the jaw to close in a better position.
+Hence, these devices train the jaw to close in a better position.
 Splints are commonly used to treat TMJ.

 - Retainers are worn on the roof of the mouth to keep the teeth from shifting back to the previous and incorrect position.